SaifulAzam/weather-app/README.md

 #### How to get start with this project

-1. clone this reposotory or download
+1. clone this repository or download
 2. in terminal cd into the project folder
 3. yarn install
 4. yarn start